-The College of Fine Arts consists of three schools, divided into a number of related subject study areas through which the subjects and courses of the College are offered.
+The College of Fine Arts consists of four schools, divided into a number of related subject study areas through which the subjects and courses of the College are offered.

-The School of Studio Arts
+The School of Studio Art

-The School of Studio Arts consists of the studies of Painting, Drawing, Printmaking (including etching, lithography, relief and silk screen printing).
+The School of Studio Art consists of the studies of Painting, Drawing, Printmaking (including etching, lithography, relief and silk screen printing).

-The School of Media Arts
+The School of Media Art

-The School of Media Arts is comprised of the studies of Photography, Four Dimensional Studies (including film, multi media, new art studies and video), Three Dimensional Studies (including clay, construction, installation and spaces and jewellery and sculpture).
+The School of Media Art is comprised of the studies of Photography, Four Dimensional Studies (including film, multi-media computing, sound performance and installation and video), Three Dimensional Studies (including clay, construction, installation and spaces and jewellery and sculpture).